May201/CIMilestone1/README.md

 [Stackoverflow](https://stackoverflow.com/) was useful in finding how to adjust font-size of blockquotes.

-[W3 Schools](https://www.w3schools.com/html/) was used for learning materail for this project.
+[W3 Schools](https://www.w3schools.com/html/) was used for learning materail for this project.I also used jquery code from their website to use smooth scroll behaviour across all browsers.

-Images were compressed online from [CompressImage](https://compressimage.toolur.com/)
+Images were compressed online from [CompressImage](https://compressimage.toolur.com/) and also from [Image Compressor](https://imagecompressor.com/)

 ## Media